-Analytical equipment for in vivo neuronal, metabolic and physiological parameters in mice and rats We analyze the following physiological parameters in mice and rats: 1) Single unit record ingfrom motor related brain regions in awake state , 2) Neurotransmitter release in local brain regions in freemoving animals, 3) Regional neural activity detected as intrinsic signals with taking the advantage of light fluorescent dynamics of flavin or hemoglobin, 4) Energy intake and expenditure in freemoving animals, 5) Body temperature, heart rate and blood pressure in free-moving animals, 6) Measurement of cardiac functions using Langendorff-perfused hearts and non-invasive measurement of cardiac functions and peripheral blood flow using anethetized mice.
+Analytical equipment for in vivo neuronal, metabolic and physiological parameters in mice and rats

+We analyze the following physiological parameters in mice and rats:

+1) Single unit recording from motor-related brain regions in awake state, 2) Neurotransmitter release in local brain regions in free moving animals, 3) Regional neural activity detected as intrinsic signals with taking the advantage of light fluorescent dynamics of flavin or hemoglobin, 4) Energy intake and expenditure in free-moving animals, 5) Body temperature, heart rate and blood pressure in free-moving animals, 6) Measurement of cardiac functions using Langendorff-perfused hearts and non-invasive measurement of cardiac functions and peripheral blood flow using anesthetized mice.

 Facilities Shared by the Two Institutes

-Outline

 National Institute for Physiological Sciences and National Institute for Basic Biology are sharing facilities which are innovative for conducting biological researches, but rather expensive to be supported only by one institution.

-Section of Electron Microscopy
+➤ Section of Electron Microscopy

-See P. 33
+See P. 30

 Instrument Design Room

 Custom-designed equipments, which are not commercially available, can be constructed in this room.
 The machine shop is equipped with various types of machines such as milling machines and drill presses.
+Two 3D-printers also work, and laboratory equipment can be manufactured.
 The electronic shop is equipped with various types of test instruments used for construction and measurement calibration of electronic devices.